Can Dogs Eat Caramel? Is Caramel Safe for Dogs?

 Dental Problems

 Dogs rely on using their mouth and teeth for a whole manner of tasks.
-As well as eating and drinking, they use their mouth to carry, to identify objects, and even to defend themselves against potential threats when required.
-Keeping your dog’s teeth in top condition is vital and coating them in a chewy and sugary sweet will lead to tooth decay, gum problems, and a host of other oral hygiene problems.
+Besides eating and drinking, they use their mouth to carry things, to identify objects, and even to defend themselves against potential threats when required.
+Keeping your dog’s teeth in top condition is vital, and coating them in chewy and sugary sweets increases the likelihood of bacteria thriving in their teeth and gums, which will lead to dental issues like cavities2.

 Behavioral Problems